Harold Ramirez Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff ranks 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Guardians have the fourth-ranked team ERA across all MLB pitching staffs (3.81).

-- Guardians pitchers combine to surrender 117 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (119 total, one per game).

-- The Guardians will send Curry (3-1) out to make his fifth start of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts through 64 2/3 innings pitched.
+- Williams makes the start for the Guardians, his 10th of the season.
+He is 1-3 with a 2.90 ERA and 49 strikeouts in 49 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Chicago White Sox, when the righty went five innings, surrendering two earned runs while allowing four hits.
+- The right-hander last pitched on Monday against the Toronto Blue Jays, when he went seven scoreless innings while giving up one hit.

-- The 25-year-old has an ERA of 2.95, with 6.3 strikeouts per nine innings, in 29 games this season.
-Opponents have a .236 batting average against him.
+- The 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.